-Super SA Income Stream Balanced option and other investment options Type of fee or cost Amount How and when paid 0 ngoing annual fo ees and costs1 Administration fees and costs 0.15% p.a. of your account balance.
+Super SA Income Stream Balanced option and other investment options Type of fee or cost Amount How and when paid (Ongoing annual f fees and costs1 Administration fees and costs 0.15% p.a. of your account balance.
 Subject to the minimum (\$70.20 p.a.) and maximum (\$375 p.a.) fees payable.
-Deducted from your account monthly (based on your account balance at the end of the month).
+Calculated and deducted from your account monthly, based on your account balance.
 Plus 0.0125% p.a.
 Deducted from scheme's investment returns, before earnings are allocated to your account.
-Investment fees and costs 2 Ranges from 0.05-0.75% p.a.
+Investment fees and costs 2 Ranges from 0.06-0.66% p.a.
 Deducted from scheme's investment returns, before earnings are allocated to your account.
-Transaction costs Ranges from 0.00-0.09% p.a.
+Transaction costs Ranges from 0.00-0.06% p.a.
 Deducted from scheme's investment returns, before earnings are allocated to your account.
-Mem ber activity relat ted fees and costs Buy-sell spread Nil Not applicable Switching fee Nil Not applicable Other fees and costs Other fees and costs may apply.
+Men nber activity rela ited fees and costs Buy-sell spread Nil Not applicable Switching fee Nil Not applicable Other fees and costs Other fees and costs may apply.
 Personal advice fees are deducted from your account where permitted and agreed or you may choose to pay the fee directly.